 No, we are looking to make this process as paperless as possible, therefore require all documents to be scanned over to us via email.
 You may wish to visit your nearest Library or Internet café for access to a scanner.

-You should hear from us within 2- 4 weeks by phone or email.
+You should hear from us within 2- 4 weeks by email.

 Yes, if we deem it necessary.

 You will receive an email confirming that you have been accepted onto the Housing Register.